-Religional Elderly Health Division
+Elderly Health Section, Elderly Health Division

 The Medical Care System for the Older Senior Citizen is a medical health insurance system in which members who are 75 years of age or older pay insurance premiums according to their income to cover medical expenses.
-If you receive treatment for an illness or injury and show your Older Senior Citizen's Medical Care Insurance card at the hospital reception counter, then you only need to pay a portion of the medical expense.
+If you receive treatment for an illness or injury and show one of the following at the hospital reception counter, then you only need to pay a portion of the medical expense.
 The Medical Care System for the Older Senior Citizen will cover the remaining portion.